TBG09/ShrimpleCmd/README.md

 # ShrimpleCmd - C# Console Application

 - This is just a random console app for C# learning.
-- Written by ChatGPT cuz i was too lazy
+- Description Written by ChatGPT cuz i was too lazy
 - **Linux support in the app is deprecated!**
 - But building for linux should still work